 Heated debate over long-term impacts of Chernobyl on wildlife.

 The debate has gotten quite heated in the past with collaborations between local ecologists and American teams turning bitter.
 One joint study involving Dr Mousseau and Dr Moller from the US and local ecologist Dr Gashchak led to Gashchak asking for his name to be removed from the paper as an author because he did not agree with the conclusions.
 Mousseau and Moller refused to do so.
 In another study Mousseau and Moller worked with another local ecologist Igor Chizhevsky and they published the paper without giving Chizhevsky a chance to read the study before publication despite naming him as a co-author.
-Chizhevsky disputes the conclusions that Mousseau and Moller came to in the paper.
+Chizhevsky disputes the conclusions that Mousseau and Moller came to in the paper. [pullquote]I wasn’t really surprised by these findings – there have been many high profile findings on the radiation damage to wildlife at Chernobyl but it’s very difficult to see significant damage and we are not convinced by some of the claims.[/pullquote]

 Because most of the English published papers of the impact on the wildlife of Chernobyl are produced by the American teams it is very easy for the public and the media to believe that life in Chernobyl is still being affected by the radiation from the nuclear accident.